alisson-anjos/diffusion-pipe-ui/README.md

 3. **Manual Execution (Without Docker)**
    For direct use of the fork:
-   - Configure `appsettings.json` (located at `diffusion-pipe/ui/deploy/appsettings.json`), adjusting paths according to your system�s structure.
+   - Configure `appsettings.json` (located at `diffusion-pipe/ui/deploy/appsettings.json`), adjusting paths according to your system’s structure.
    - Manually download the models and place them in the specified directories.
    - For advanced interface customization, use the Visual Studio project located in `diffusion-pipe/ui/project` (the version in `ui/deploy` is precompiled).

 > **Important:** Some settings and behaviors in this fork differ from the original repository.
 Please review the configuration carefully if you are migrating from the original [diffusion-pipe](https://github.com/tdrussell/diffusion-pipe).